zeeshan0699/Clinical-Trial-Analysis/README.md

 - **Bar Chart**  : Top 10 medical conditions by trial count.
 - **Pie Chart**  : Distribution of trial sponsors.
 - **KPI Cards**  : Total enrollment and trial count metrics.
 - **Gauges**     : Visual representation of trial success and dropout rates.
+  (Built using DAX measures to dynamically reflect performance thresholds and success benchmarks.)

 To maintain **visual consistency and readability**, a **clean and professional color scheme** was selected.
 The layout was designed to **avoid clutter** while enabling users to explore different dimensions efficiently.